Undergraduate concurrent degrees

 Students must meet any eligibility requirements and work with a certificate advisor to declare a certificate.
 Most minors can be declared in consultation with a student’s major advisor; however, some minors require meeting with the minor department advisor in order to declare.
 Minor and certificate options, as well as details on eligibility and how to declare, are available on ASU’s Degree Search.

-Students who wish to declare a Sustainability minor must work with their major advisor to add the minor and receive advising.
-Students in the BA in Business (Sustainability) and BA Interdisciplinary Studies (with a concentration in Sustainability) may not pursue a minor in Sustainability, because of the number of overlapping courses.
+Students who wish to declare a sustainability minor must work with their major advisor to add the minor and receive advising.
+Students in the following degree programs may not pursue a minor in sustainability, because of the number of overlapping courses: